 Syphilis is very contagious and is easily passed between people through sexual activity, especially unprotected vaginal, anal, and oral sex.

 Person-to-person contact with a chancre is one of the most effective ways of contracting the infection.
-Although genital-to-genital contact is most often the case, any physical contact with the chancre could spread the infection.
+Although genital-to-genital contact is most often the case, any physical contact with a chancre has been described as potential ways to spread the infection.

 If you don’t have a Syphilis sore, are you still contagious?